 No Sample Chapter Available

-"This beautiful, poignant collection of snippets of thoughful reflections and conversations by a wide range of Afro-Cubans will go far toward understanding.
-It deftly cuts through the caricatures, myths, stereotypes, and misconceptions about blacks, not only in Cuba, but also across much of the Americas." -F.W.
-Knight, Johns Hopkins University
+"This beautiful, poignant collection of snippets of thoughtful reflections and conversations by a wide range of Afro-Cubans will go far toward understanding.
+It deftly cuts through the caricatures, myths, stereotypes, and misconceptions about blacks, not only in Cuba, but also across much of the Americas."

-"a commendable treatment of a thorny topic.
+"A commendable treatment of a thorny topic.
 Its clear prose and the frankness of its subjects makes it accessible to both the specialist and anyone interested in the complex nature of social life in present-day Cuba.
-This impressive introduction holds much promise for future works in this series." - Florida Historical Quarterly
+This impressive introduction holds much promise for future works in this series."

 --Florida Historical Quarterly